Timinator2000/PySkillz/markdowns/90 - making contributions/10 - create a new topic.md

-# Create a New Topic
+# Placing Your Exercise in the Playground

 <BR>